kanamtsm/mc_sdl/NNNN-spec-add-ButtonName-to-use-hardware-buttons-with-shortcuts-2.md

 ## Alternatives considered

-Instead of notifying the functions, HU notifies the hardware button information  to the application.
+Instead of notifying the functions, HU notifies the hardware button information  to the application directory.
 Then the application works by itself.
 For example,
 * Rotary Switch Rotate Right